What are visiting hours?

 How often will a physician or health professional visit?

 Patients receive a doctor’s visit once in the first 72 hours that they are admitted.
-After the 72-hour period, doctors are required to visit the patient once every 30 days.
-We have a large presence of UCLA Geriatrics fellows in the building at all times, and our medical director, Dr. Michael Toiserkani, is the chief for Providence St. John’s Health Center.
-He visits the building four times a week.
+After the 72-hour period, doctors are required to visit the patient once every 30 days, but for short-term stays, the doctors are in the building multiple times per week.

 How do I find out about activities provided for patients?